11 Fierce Facts About Tigers

 5. Tigers are territorial.

-They live alone and scent-mark their territories—which are up to 10,000 square kilometers in size.
+Tigers live alone and scent-mark their territories—which can be up to 10,000 square kilometers in size.
 A male tiger guards his territory from other males, but must offer access to females for potential mating.
 A male's territory will always be larger than a female's, and may overlap with the territories of one to seven females.

 6. There were once nine sub-species of tigers.